smorin/py-launch-blueprint/docs/source/tools/github_actions.md

 - **Fail Fast**: Configure your workflows to fail fast if any step fails, so you can quickly identify and fix issues.
 - **Monitor Workflows**: Regularly monitor your workflows to ensure they are running smoothly and efficiently.

-## Conclusion

-Setting up CI/CD for your project can greatly improve your development workflow by automating repetitive tasks and ensuring that your code is always in a deployable state.
-With GitHub Actions, you can easily set up and customize your CI/CD workflows to fit your project's needs.

 For more information on using GitHub Actions, refer to the [official documentation](https://docs.github.com/en/actions).